looper2000/orbem-dev/README.md

-## Orbemai
+## Orbem-ai

-This is testing file for the orbme hero animation.
+This is testing file for the orbem hero animation.